OP-TEE/optee_os/documentation/optee_design.md

 | `uint16_t` | sig_size | size of the signature |
 | `uint8_t[hash_size]` | hash | Hash of the fields above and the `<ELF>` above |
 | `uint8_t[sig_size]` | signature | Signature of hash |

+# 13. Device Tree support

+OP-TEE core can use the device tree format to inject platform configuration information during platform initialization and possibly some run time context.

+Device Tree technology allows to describe platforms from ASCII source files so-called DTS.
+These can be used to generate a platform description binary image, store it on the platform boot media and.

+This scheme releases design constrains on the OP-TEE core implementation as most of the platform specific HW can be tuned without modifying C source files or adding configuration directives in the build environments.

+## Secure and Non Secure Device Trees

+When OP-TEE is embedded into a platform, it is likely there exist a non secure world which has some platform hardware to handle.
+A non secure kernel as the Linux kernel can use device tree files to describe the hardware.

+OP-TEE can embed a device tree image for initializing platform drivers.

+Maybe the early bootloader loaded a device tree image, or several, for the benefit of OP-TEE secure OS and/or the non secure world.

+As one can see, there can be several device trees and some can be shared across the boot stages, the OP-TEE initialization being executed after early platform secure boot and before non secure companion execution.
+Obviously and the non secure world will not be able to access a device tree image located on a secure memory which non secure world as no access to.

+## Early boot device tree argument

+The OP-TEE core bootloader provides through arguments to OP-TEE core when it boots it.
+Among those, the physical memory base address of a device tree image accessible to OP-TEE core.

+When OP-TEE core is built with `CFG_DT=y`, this device tree is accessed by OP-TEE core to get some information: console configuration, the main memory size.
+OP-TEE will also try to add the description of the OP-TEE resources for the non secure world to properly communicate with OP-TEE.
+This assumes the image is located in non secure memory.

+Modifications made by OP-TEE core on the non secure device tree image provided by early boot and passed to non secure world are the following:
+- Add an OP-TEE node if none found with the related invocation parameters.
+- Add a reserved memory node for the few memory areas that shall be reserved to the secure world and non accessed by the non secure world.
+- Add a PSCI description node if not found.

+## Embedded Secure Device Tree

+When OP-TEE core is built with `CFG_EMBEDDED_SECURE_DT=y` configuration directive `CFG_SECURE_DTS` shall provide a single DTS file name including the .dts extension, from which a device tree blob (DTB) image is generated and embedded in a read-only section of OP-TEE core.

 [crypto.md]: crypto.md
 [early_tas]: https://github.com/OP-TEE/optee_os/commit/d0c636148b3a